-However, the Mojave Desert is a unique place that you should not miss on your route along the West Coast of the United States.
-It is one of the largest areas assigned by the National Park System of the United States and includes four national parks: Joshua Tree National Park, Death Valley National Park, Mead Lake National Recreational Area, and Mojave National Preserve.
+However, you shouldn’t miss the Mojave Desert on your United States West Coast road trip.
+It is one of the country’s largest areas assigned by the US National Parks service and includes four national parks: Joshua Tree National Park, Death Valley National Park, Mead Lake National Recreational Area, and Mojave National Preserve.

-Our surprise came later when we discovered that Mojave National Preserve is the place with the highest concentration of Joshua trees in the world, and it was much closer to other areas we were planning to visit.
+Our surprise came later when we discovered that Mojave National Preserve has the highest concentration of Joshua trees in the world, all while being much closer to other areas we planned to visit.

-A common question is whether to visit Joshua Tree or Mojave, so we will try to help you decide which would fulfill your expectations.
+A common question is whether to visit Joshua Tree or Mojave, so let us try to help you decide which would fulfill your expectations.

-if you want to see Joshua trees, both Mojave National Preserve and Joshua Tree National Park would be fine, considering there are more trees in the former.
+if you want to see Joshua trees, both Mojave National Preserve and Joshua Tree National Park would be fine, but consider that there are more trees in the former.

-If you want to see stunning rock formations taken from another world, perhaps Joshua Tree National Park is more convenient, but if instead, you prefer to know about the Mojave Desert wildlife, then Mojave National Park is the ideal place.
+If you want to see stunning rock formations taken from another world, perhaps Joshua Tree National Park is more fitting.
+If instead, you prefer to learn about the Mojave Desert wildlife, then Mojave National Park is the ideal place.

-In this article, you will find all the information of Mojave National Preserve, although in our travel blog you can find a Guide to Death Valley.
+In this article, you will find all of the information about Mojave National Preserve.
+On the main blog site, you can also find our guide to Death Valley.

 MOJAVE NATIONAL PRESERVE GUIDE

-The Mojave Desert is placed across four states of the United States: Most of the area is located in Southern California, and we can also find areas in southern Nevada, northwest Arizona and a minimal extension in southwestern Utah.
-Mojave National Preserve is in California, and this is the area we will cover in this article.
+The Mojave Desert spreads across four states within the United States: Most of it in southern California, some in southern Nevada, northwest Arizona, and a minimal extension in southwestern Utah.
+Mojave National Preserve is located in California, and this is what we will cover in this article.

-You will find in our Guide to Mojave National Preserve:
+You will find the following information in our guide to Mojave National Preserve:

 - How to get to Mojave